Kazss/tempo-agora/README.md

 In this application, the user can consult information of the weather by searching using name of a city.

+> See the Weather Now right now: https://weather-now-murex.vercel.app/

 ## :memo: License

 This project is under the MIT license.
 See the [LICENSE](LICENSE.md) file for more details.